 - Is the investment merely cash or do they need to bring other assets such as expertise to the table?

 Particularly relevant to a new business, this is often an invisible cliff edge which business plans fall over on, is the ability of the business to articulate the differences between cash and profit.
 Running out of cash is the highest risk any new business or re-engineered business faces.
+The old adage that turnover is vanity, profit is sanity, but cash is king is soo true.
+Not having an experienced FD on board or no modelling of the cashflow of the business, with tested scenario planning in place are classic pitfalls in a business plan.

 Good, positive, and conservative cash flow management is vital when businesses pursue investment opportunities where there are significant cash flows out, in advance of the cash flows coming in.
 This is the classic business plan cliff, which sends potential investors running.